Connor Bedard departs after big hit as Blackhawks lose to Devils

 Katchouk gave the Blackhawks a 2-1 lead with a short-handed goal with 1:36 left in the second.
 Katchouk celebrated his third of the season by holding his right hand up to the side of his helmet, egging on the crowd for more noise.

-The Devils scored three unanswered goals in the final period.
+The Devils responded with three unanswered goals in the final period.
 Nemec tied it at 2 with his second of the season at 5:41, and McLeod got his 10th at 11:56.

-"No one panicked.
-We were really confident going into the third that we would tie it up and win the game,'' McLeod said.
-"It was really good to see."

 Bedard was selected by Chicago with the No. 1 overall pick in last year's draft.
 The 18-year-old center has 15 goals and 18 assists in 38 games.